 At this stage in their lives, young people struggle to come to terms with who they are and where they fit in.
 This topic deals specifically with conformity and promoting a healthy self-identity through the comical “Copyright” production, engaging workshops and colourful curriculum.
 Individuals are challenged to embrace their own identity and to use their unique talents and abilities to add to the bigger picture.

-In todays social media age, we have found that the young people of today and being taught that influence means fame or popularity and they aren’t taught to utilize their leadership ability for change.
+In todays social media age, we have found that the young people of today are being taught that influence means fame or popularity and they aren’t taught to utilize their leadership ability for change.
 With our “Generation Me” we aim to show young people that their voice matters and that influence and leadership are tools that should be used to make the community around them a better place.
 The goal is to encourage the students that they should be the change they want to see in the world.

 drugs & alcohol addiction